 - Stomach cramping is another common fructose intolerance symptom.
 Because the body has trouble breaking down fructose molecules, fructose will pass through the gastrointestinal tract minimally digested or completely undigested.

 - This passage of whole or minimally-digested fructose molecules through the body can cause discomfort and pain.
 The bloating and swelling that result from fructose malabsorption can also lead to stomach cramps and aches.

 - Diarrhea is another common sign of intolerance to fructose.
 Due to undigested food particles, excessive waste in the form of diarrhea can occur.
 Unabsorbed fructose molecules can also make other contents in the intestines take on a liquified form, also resulting in frequent watery bowel movements.

-- Due to fermentation in the colon that occurs when the body’s natural bacteria attack the undigested fructose molecules, various gases such as hydrogen are produced.
+- Due to fermentation in the colon that occurs when the body’s natural bacteria attack the undigested fructose molecules, various gasses such as hydrogen are produced.
 This causes gastrointestinal side effects including excess gas.

 - 4. Chronic Fatigue